 Questions and answers on mineral oil components in food

-In light of the knowledge that mineral oil components may be found in foods, the German Federal Institute for Risk Assessment (BfR) has conducted an assessment to determine whether mineral oil components in foods can pose a health risk.
+Against this background, the Federal Institute for Risk Assessment (BfR) has carried out an assessment of whether mineral oil components in food can pose a health risk.

-Below, the BfR has put together frequently asked questions and answers regarding mineral oil components that can transfer from packagings into foods:
+In the following, the BfR has summarised frequently asked questions and answers on mineral oil components that can migrate from packaging into food.

-How can mineral oil components find their way into foods?
+How can mineral oil components get into food?

-What is meant by the term "mineral oil" in connection with foods?
+What is meant by the term "mineral oil" in the context of food?

 Into which foods can mineral oil components from packagings transfer?